ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - For determining areas to avoid (freezing levels and turbulence).
 Fronts, precipitation, freezing levels, and turbulence found on the significant weather prognostic chart can provide the pilot with insight on areas to avoid.
 Looking at charts for multiple time periods allows the pilot to see how these areas will change.
 Prognostic charts are a forecast.
 They do not give current information.

+- <span style="color:green"> Why is frost considered hazardous to flight? </span>
+- Frost spoils the smooth flow of air over the wings, thereby decreasing lifting capability.
+  The roughness of frost spoils the smooth flow of air over the airfoil causing a slowing of the air.
+This causes early airflow separation resulting in a loss of lift.

 ### Airport Operations